 If you think we have wrongfully ended your membership, you have a right to ask us to reconsider this decision by making a complaint.
 Chapter 9, Section 10 of this booklet tells how to make a complaint.
-If you had an emergency circumstance that was out of your control and it caused you to not be able to pay your premiums within our grace period, you can ask us to reconsider this decision by calling 1-800-544-0088 between 8 a.m. to 8 p.m., seven days a week, from October 1st - March 31st, and 8 a.m. to 8 p.m., weekdays, from April 1st - September 30th.
+If you had an emergency circumstance that was out of your control and it caused you to not be able to pay your Part D late enrollment penalty within our grace period, you can ask us to reconsider this decision by calling (800) 776-4466 between 8 a.m. to 8 p.m., seven days a week, year-round.
 TTY users should call 711.
 You must make your request no later than 60 days after the date your membership ends.